nasa-gibs/image-compression-research/README.md

 backbone to popular NASA websites such as *Worldview* (web client for GIBS imagery) and *Eyes on the Earth*, and has become popular due to its straightforward integration into GIS applications such as QGIS and ArcGIS.
-This year, GIBS completed its multi-year transition from an on-premises implementation to a cloud-native implementation, allowing for greater scalability to accommodate new Earth Science missions with massive amounts of data, such as PACE, SWOT, and NISAR.
+In 2024, GIBS completed its transition from an on-premises implementation to a cloud-native implementation, allowing for greater scalability to accommodate new Earth Science missions with massive amounts of data, such as PACE, SWOT, and NISAR.
 This transition